ThatOpen/engine_docs/docs/intro.md

 ___
 ### Components

 Everything in these libraries are components.
-Here, you will learn [the basics](components/getting-started.md) and how to [import, use](components/getting-started.md) and even [create your own custom components](components/creating-components.md).
+Here, you will learn [the basics](components/getting-started.md) and how to import, use and even [create your own custom components](components/creating-components.md).
 You will also find some useful [tutorial paths](components/tutorial-paths.md) that will help you progress throughout these docs!
 ___
 ### That open platform

 To create BIM apps you need more than just code: authentication, databases, cloud processing, cybersecurity, etc. You could do all of this yourself, but many companies have whole software teams only for this.
 Luckily, you can find all these services plug-and-play in **That Open Platform** and add them to your apps in minutes!

-You can also find our [marketplace](that-open-platform/marketplace.mdx), where you can get components made by the community (many of them are free) and even sell your own components!

 ___
 ### API